kammeph/ngrx-basics/README.md

 - explain Effects

-Effects are an RxJS powered side effect model for Store.
 Effects use streams to provide new sources of actions to reduce state based on external interactions such as network requests, web socket messages and time-based events.

-Introduction
-In a service-based Angular application, components are responsible for interacting with external resources directly through services.
-Instead, effects provide a way to interact with those services and isolate them from the components.
-Effects are where you handle tasks such as fetching data, long-running tasks that produce multiple events, and other external interactions where your components don't need explicit knowledge of these interactions.
+Effects are handling tasks such as fetching data, long-running tasks that produce multiple events, and other external interactions.

-Key Concepts
-Effects isolate side effects from components, allowing for more pure components that select state and dispatch actions.
-Effects are long-running services that listen to an observable of every action dispatched from the Store.
 Effects filter those actions based on the type of action they are interested in.
 This is done by using an operator.
 Effects perform tasks, which are synchronous or asynchronous and return a new action.